bunmin/docker-swoole-laravel-octane/README.md

 Next, navigate to this repository that you have cloned before, then copy `.env.example` to `.env` and you can update `.env` as you wish.

+After that spin up the containers for the web server by running this step :
+#### Install packages & run docker
+1. `$ docker-compose run --rm composer install`, you need install laravel packages for first time
+2. `$ docker-compose run --rm npm install chokidar`, this package needed for run watcher in development environments.
+3. `$ docker-compose up -d --build site`, this comment will build and running **site** service and other services needed in `docker-compose.yml` file.

-After that spin up the containers for the web server by running `docker-compose up -d --build site`, wait until the docker done create all services needed.
-After services done created and without error, you need install laravel packages for first time using by running `docker-compose run --rm composer install`, After done you can access `http://localhost` in your browser, then *tada...* your site with docker and laravel octane is running.
+After all services done created and without error, you can access `http://localhost` in your browser, then *tada...* your site with docker and laravel octane is running.

 Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.

+## Additional Services
 ### 1. composer
-command : `docker-compose run --rm composer [<command_name>]`, example : `docker-compose run --rm composer update`
+command : `$ docker-compose run --rm composer [<command_name>]`, example : `$ docker-compose run --rm composer update`

 ### 2. npm
-command : `docker-compose run --rm npm [<command_name>]`, example : `docker-compose run --rm npm run dev`
+command : `$ docker-compose run --rm npm [<command_name>]`, example : `$ docker-compose run --rm npm run dev`

 ### 3. artisan
-command : `docker-compose run --rm artisan [<command_name>]`, example : `docker-compose run --rm artisan migrate`
+command : `$ docker-compose run --rm artisan [<command_name>]`, example : `$ docker-compose run --rm artisan migrate`

 ## Images
 The following images are built for our web server and additional services, with detailed: